sonv/Vevoicoinguon/7.typ

 = 7.
-Cụ Minh Già
+Old Minh

 At the end of September 1945, when I returned from Tân Trào to Hà Nội with Lê Giản and was assigned to Nha Liêm phóng Bắc Bộ,
 “old Minh” was already there.
 After the August Revolution of 1945, the Party placed him in Công an because he had long experience being arrested by French intelligence and spending years in prison.